Secret-Key Agreement Using Physical Identifiers for Degraded and Less Noisy Authentication Channels: Statement of Main Results

 \end{Theorem}

-The proof of Theorem \ref{th2} is available in Appendix A. {By a similar method of \cite[Section V-A]{itw3}, it can be checked that the region $\mathcal{R}$ is convex.
-In case of no presence of Eve ($Z$ is independent of other RVs), Theorems \ref{th1} and \ref{th2} naturally reduce to the results given in \cite{gunlu2018}}.
+The proof of Theorem \ref{th2} is available in Appendix A. By a similar method used in \cite[Section V-A]{itw3}, it can be checked that both $\mathcal{R}_G$ and $\mathcal{R}_C$ are convex.
+In case of no presence of Eve ($Z$ is independent of other {random variables}), Theorems \ref{th1} and \ref{th2} naturally reduce to the {capacity regions} given in \cite{gunlu2018}.

-{Note that the assumption of less noisy channels seen in Theorem 2, i.e., $I(Y;U) \ge I(Z;U)$ (or $I(Y;U) \le I(Z;U)$), is satisfied for every $U$ satisfying the Markov chain $U-\Tilde{X}-X-(Y,Z)$.
-This fact is utilized in the proof of Theorem \ref{th2}}.
+Note that the assumption of less noisy channels seen in {Theorem \ref{th2}}, i.e., $I(Y;U) \ge I(Z;U)$ (or $I(Y;U) \le I(Z;U)$), is satisfied for every $U$ satisfying the Markov chain $U-\Tilde{X}-X-(Y,Z)$.
+This fact is utilized in the proof of this theorem.

-{As it was mentioned in the end of Section \ref{sect2}, two auxiliary RVs with larger alphabet sizes involved in the region $\mathcal{R}'$ (cf. Theorem \ref{th111}).
-On the other hand, the regions $\mathcal{R}$ in Theorems \ref{th1} and \ref{th2} associate with one auxiliary RV, and we need to handle the transition {probability} of test channel $P_{U|\Tilde{X}}$ alone for simulating the capacity region.
-In this sense, compared to the region $\mathcal{R}'$, it may {require} less time and {space} complexity to simulate the capacity regions with one auxiliary RV in Theorems \ref{th1} and \ref{th2}.}

 \begin{Remark} The class of more capable channels includes less noisy channels as a special case \cite{GK}.
-When the ACs are in the class of more capable {channels}, i.e., $I(X;Y) \ge I(X;Z)$ or $I(X;Y) \le I(X;Z)$, it is not yet known whether the capacity region can be characterized by one auxiliary RV or not.
-More specifically, due to the impact of noise in {the} enrollment phase, the condition $I(X;Y) \ge I(X;Z)$ does not guarantee that $I(\Tilde{X};Y) \ge I(\Tilde{X};Z)$ and $I(Y;U) \ge I(Z;U)$, making it hard to identify the values of of the right-hand sides of the secret-key rate constraint in \eqref{def3} and \eqref{def4}.
-The same observation also applies {to} the case where $I(X;Y) \le I(X;Z)$. \end{Remark}
+When the {AC is} in the class of more capable {channels}, i.e., $I(X;Y) \ge I(X;Z)$ or $I(X;Y) \le I(X;Z)$, it is not yet known whether the capacity region can be characterized by one auxiliary random variable.
+More specifically, due to the impact of noise on {the} enrollment phase, the condition $I(X;Y) \ge I(X;Z)$ does not guarantee that $I(Y;U) \ge I(Z;U)$ and $I(\Tilde{X};Y) \ge I(\Tilde{X};Z)$, making it difficult to identify the sign in the right-hand side of the secret-key rate constraint in \eqref{rsdef32}.
+The same observation applies {to} the case in which $I(X;Y) \le I(X;Z)$. \end{Remark}

-In the typical wiretap channels \cite{wyner1975}, the fundamental limits, e.g, the capacity-equivocation regions, depend on the channels $P_{YZ|X}$ only through the marginal distributions of the main channel $P_{Y|X}$ and the eavesdropper's channel $P_{Z|X}$ \cite{liang2009}.
-For a VSM of {the} authentication systems, this conclusion may be applicable.
-However, for HSM settings, the capacity region of the model is hinged on by not only the AC {$P_{YZ|X}$}, but also the noise in the enrollment phase {$P_{\Tilde{X}|X}$}.
+An observation from the theorems and remarks shown above is that in the wiretap channels, the fundamental limits, e.g, the capacity-equivocation regions, depend on the channel $P_{YZ|X}$ only through the marginal distributions of the main channel $P_{Y|X}$ and Eve's channel $P_{Z|X}$ \cite{liang2009}.
+This conclusion may be applicable to a visible source model of the authentication systems.
+However, for the settings of {hidden source model}, the capacity regions are hinged on by not only the marginal distributions of AC {$P_{YZ|X}$} but also the EC {$P_{\Tilde{X}|X}$}.